-Both the sophomores and the freshmen will receive their results the week of Thanksgiving.
+Both the sophomores and the freshmen received their results the week of Thanksgiving.

 Each year, ACT provides an update of college readiness conditions and standards: http://www.act.org/content/

 Juniors took the PSAT, a college skill assessment exam and a National Merit scholarship qualifying exam; students were given prep guides 3 weeks ago.
 The reports for the PSAT usually take 6-8 weeks to be returned.
 We have received the results, and Mrs. Cascone will be discussing the results with the juniors when she does her annual college prep presentation.
 There are also some additional resources Juniors can access that require them to use the personalized "code" on their score report.
 EMAIL scores have been received, but not the printed reports.
 Students may ask Mr. Murphy about their reports at any time.